![CDATA[ [if IE 9] ]]>

 Are you looking for an opportunity to reduce greenhouse gas emissions from your industrial process, or oil and gas activities by capturing those emissions to be permanently stored underground?

-If you have answered yes to these questions the facilities method
+If you have answered yes to these questions the CSS method

 may be suitable for your business.